Hilda Brackenbury

+2 Campden Hill Square, Kensington, Brackenbury's London residence.
+It was nicknamed 'Mouse Castle'.

 Hilda Eliza Brackenbury (born 27 April 1832 in Quebec; died 31 October 1918 in London) was a British suffragette and mother of fellow suffragettes, Georgina and Marie.

 Life

 The youngest daughter of Archibald Campbell of Quebec, in April 1854, Hilda Eliza married Charles Booth Brackenbury.
 The pair had three daughters and six sons, but in 1870 their eldest daughter died, and in 1884 and 1885 their two eldest son passed away.
 In 1890, Charles died suddenly from heart failure, and a year later, couple's second eldest surviving son, Lionel, serving in the army, died in India.
 Hilda left London, and along with her children, Georgina, Marie and Hereward, she moved in with her siblings in law, Andrew and Margy Noble, to Newcastle upon Tyne.
 By 1899, Hilda and her two daughters returned to London, moving into 2 Campden Hill Square.

 After the death of her husband, Hilda Eliza became interested in women's rights and in 1907 she joined the increasingly radical Women's Social and Political Union (WSPU).
 Quickly her daughters Georgina and Marie also joined the WSPU and they transformed their studios in Holland Park into classrooms where they could train women in public speaking.
 In 1908, Georgina and Marie were sentenced to six weeks in prison after they joined a WSPU stunt at the House of Commons.

 On 18 November 1910, Hilda Brackenbury joined Louisa Anderson, Emmeline Pankhurst, Alfred Caldecott, Hertha Ayrton, Mrs Elmy, Princess Sophia Duleep Singh, and 300 other women to petition Prime Minister Asquith for voting rights.
 The protest became known as Black Friday, due to the violence and sexual assault the protesters faced from the police and male bystanders.